DePlaced/bedste-gruppe-ml/README.md

 ## 📦 Environment Setup

-To setup the environment got to the directoty: ml-mushroom-pipeline
+To setup the environment got to the directory: ml-mushroom-pipeline